Privacy Policy

 We will only use your Personal Data when the law allows us to do so.
 Most commonly We will use your Personal Data where:

-• you have consented before the processing;
+• You have consented before the processing;

 • We need to perform a contract We are about to enter or have entered into with you;

-• it is necessary for Our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests; or
+• It is necessary for Our legitimate interests, or those of a third party, and your interests and fundamental rights do not override those interests; or

 • We need to comply with a legal or regulatory obligation.